Functional renormalization group study of a dissipative Bose--Hubbard model: Model

+where $\Omega_c$ denotes a high-frequency cutoff scale set by the bath.
+For frequencies $\Omega \gtrsim \Omega_c$, $J(\Omega)$ is suppressed.
+Inserting this form into Eq.~\eqref{eq:def_D} directly yields

-Physically, the dissipative kernel $\mathcal{D}(\tau)$ captures the non-Markovian memory effects of the bath.
-At late times, it is expected to decay as $\mathcal{D}(\tau)\sim 1 /|\tau|^{1+s}$, with the bath exponent $s$ distinguishing sub-ohmic ($s<1$), ohmic ($s=1$), and super-ohmic ($s>1$) dissipation.
-In the frequency domain, this corresponds to $\mathcal{D}(i\omega)=-\alpha |\omega|^s/8$, where $\omega$ denotes a bosonic Matsubara frequency, $\alpha$ is the dissipative coupling, and the numerical prefactor is introduced for convenience.
+The short-time ($|\tau| \ll \Omega_c^{-1}$) behavior depends on the detailed high-frequency structure of $J(\Omega)$.
+It does not affect the universal low-energy properties of the system and therefore need not be specified explicitly.
+Physically, $\mathcal{D}(\tau)$ encodes the non-Markovian memory effects induced by the bath.
+The exponent $s$ distinguishes sub-ohmic ($s<1$), ohmic ($s=1$), and super-ohmic ($s>1$) dissipation.
+In the frequency domain, the low-frequency behavior corresponds to $\mathcal{D}(i\omega)=-\alpha |\omega|^s/8$, where $\omega$ denotes a bosonic Matsubara frequency, $\alpha$ is the dissipative coupling, and the numerical prefactor is introduced for convenience.